The Studio (TV series): Production

 On November 14, 2022, Apple TV+ announced it had acquired and given a straight-to-series order to an untitled showbiz comedy series starring Seth Rogen.
 The series is executive produced by Rogen, Evan Goldberg, and James Weaver for Point Grey Pictures, and Frida Perez, Peter Huyck, Alex Gregory, Alex McAtee, and Josh Fagen.
 Production companies involved are Point Grey Pictures and Lionsgate Television.
 On March 25, 2024, the untitled series co-created by Rogen, Evan Goldberg, Frida Perez, Peter Huyck, and Alex Gregory was named The Studio.
 Rogen and Goldberg would also co-write and direct the series.
 It was reported that Catherine O'Hara, Kathryn Hahn, Ike Barinholtz, and Chase Sui Wonders had joined the main cast, and Bryan Cranston, Keyla Monterroso Mejia, and Dewayne Perkins would guest star.

 The series began filming in March 2024.
 It was shot on location in Los Angeles, primarily at Warner Bros.
 Studios Burbank.
 The set for the Continental Studios was modeled after Frank Lloyd Wright's Mayan Revival architecture and inspired by the design of the Ennis House.
 Several filming locations included real homes designed by architect John Lautner, including Harvey House, Reiner-Burchill Residence (aka Silvertop), and Foster Carling House.

 In May 2025, the series was renewed for a second season.
+It began filming in January 2026.
+O'Hara died on January 30, 2026; she did not film for the second season before her death.
+In March 2026, the series was filming in Venice.
+Sarah Polley joined the writing staff for the second season.